-- Shout-Out: Rocksteady's character poster, featuring him clad in leather and wielding a large, deadly bat bears quite a few similarities to Negan.
+- Rocksteady's character poster, featuring him clad in leather and wielding a large, deadly bat bears quite a few similarities to Negan.

 - Krang's robot body being able to switch broken parts for replacements brings to mind another giant robot being able to change parts that happens to be controlled by someone smaller in comparison who also happens to be fighting green people.

 - Leo sarcastically refers to Casey as "Friday the 13th".